samsmithnz/DotNetCensus/ProjectDocs.md

   </PropertyGroup>
 ```

+## Multiple frameworks
-## When targeting multiple frameworks with .NET Core 2 -> 3.1, .NET 5+, .NET Standard 1+, and .NET Framework: projects use `TargetFrameworks` with a ; separator
+With .NET Core 2 -> 3.1, .NET 5+, .NET Standard 1+, and .NET Framework: projects use `TargetFrameworks` with a ; separator
 ``` *.csproj
 <Project Sdk="Microsoft.NET.Sdk">
   <PropertyGroup>